senzing-garage/knowledge-base/HOWTO/quickstart-macos.md

 These steps load the Senzing Model with sample data.

-1. Start a Senzing X-Term Docker container.
+1. In the Mac Terminal, start a Senzing X-Term Docker container.
    Example:

     ```console
     sudo ${SENZING_PROJECT_DIR}/docker-bin/senzing-xterm.sh
     ```

-1. :thinking: There are 2 methods of creating a terminal inside the Docker container.
+1. :thinking: There are 2 methods of creating a Senzing X-term inside the Docker container.

     1. **Method #1:** Senzing X-term is viewable at [localhost:8254](http://localhost:8254).

-    1. **Method #2:** "ssh" into running Docker container.
+    1. **Method #2:** In a **new** Mac Terminal, "ssh" into running Docker container.
+       :warning: Make sure `SENZING_PROJECT_DIR` environment variable is set.
        Example:

         ```console
         sudo ${SENZING_PROJECT_DIR}/docker-bin/senzing-xterm-shell.sh
         ```

-1. :thinking: **Optional:** In Senzing X-term, specify if the Senzing model data should be deleted.
+1. :thinking: **Optional:** In the Senzing X-term, specify if the Senzing model data should be deleted.

    :warning: The use of the `-P` parameter will purge the database before new data is ingested.
    If you want to keep the existing Senzing model data, ***don't*** set `SENZING_PURGE`.